DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture2.md

       - Fee tail was abolished about 100 years ago
       - Freehold life estate, can own the property until they die, and it is then inherited by someone else
         - Owned by the 'remainder man'
-        - reversionary interest is who is left with afer the life estate is gone'
+        - reversionary interest is who is left with after the life estate is gone'
         - Interest that is linked to the death of a person
     - Leasehold: for a certain duration, for a defined period.
 If the interest of the land is for a certain duration,